 Work seemed to proceed as usual until I think about ten that morning - the moment they called me into the office.
 However, I don't remember the time because, from that moment on, time seemed to stand still, and I fell into the most bottomless hole that I had ever fallen into with no hope of returning or climbing out.

 I walked into the office; it was there that I heard the news.
 The feelings were rushing so fast, confusion, disbelief; what was I suppose to do - I wanted to vomit, scream and say no all at once, I was dizzy, then swimming; so many emotions - numbness.
 I vaguely remember the people in the room three - four, maybe six.
 I can't remember.
 I vaguely remember the ride home; a police officer drove me - even my dog knew something was wrong; as we walked in the room, he puked twice, something he never does.

 The few days after that are a blur.
 There were phone calls to make, the hardest being the call to each of his brothers.
 Then his girlfriend and the extended family.
 A slow ball started rolling as each of us began to grieve together.
 Before long, there were multiple family members at my house.

 Many people came, friends from the past, people from throughout our state, and other areas in the United States.
 Everyone shared memories and gave their condolences.
-Although much of this is a blur - it appears I was mostly numbed in state of movement, functioning but not.
-I remember touching my son's hair, and I remember the closing of his casket, and I remember my heart being torn in two.
+Although much of this is a blur - it appears I mainly was numbed, in a state of movement, functioning but not.
+I remember touching my son's hair, the closing of his casket, and I remember my heart being torn in two.
 Then it was over.
 I guess life was to proceed from there, although I had no idea how it would.